phunanon/uMod/README.md

 Aspirations & TODO:

 - Command to close ticket in a day
-- Confess IDs that are unique per confession
 - GlobalChat first message introduction
 - caching for various things
 - auto role